Skip to main content

 Research Profile

 Finally, Steven High has published extensively on race and empire in Newfoundland, Bermuda, and the British Caribbean during the Second World War.
-This research has resulted in articles in a number of journals as well as a monograph, Base Colonies in the Western Hemisphere (2009) and an edited collection, Occupied St. John's: A Social History of a City at War (2010), which received Honorable Mention for the C.P.
-Stacey Prize in Military History.
-In August 2018, Base Colonies was used to justify a special parliamentary committee to investigate establishing a minimum living wage for Bermuda.
-It has also been used extensively by families seeking recognition of Historic Losses of Land in Bermuda.
+This research includes a monograph, Base Colonies in the Western Hemisphere (2009) and an edited collection, Occupied St. John's: A Social History of a City at War (2010).

 Education